metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 - `http_config` (Map of String) HTTP client configuration.
 - `max_alerts` (Number) Maximum number of alerts to be sent per webhook message.
 When 0, all alerts are included.
 - `send_resolved` (Boolean) SendResolved controls notify about resolved alerts.
-- `url` (String) URL to send requests to,one of 'urlSecret' and 'url' must be defined.
+- `url` (String) URL to send requests to, one of 'urlSecret' and 'url' must be defined.
-- `url_secret` (Attributes) URLSecret defines secret name and key at the CRD namespace.It must contain the webhook URL.one of 'urlSecret' and 'url' must be defined. (see [below for nested schema](#nestedatt--spec--receivers--webhook_configs--url_secret))
+- `url_secret` (Attributes) URLSecret defines secret name and key at the CRD namespace.
+It must contain the webhook URL. one of 'urlSecret' and 'url' must be defined. (see [below for nested schema](#nestedatt--spec--receivers--webhook_configs--url_secret))

 <a id="nestedatt--spec--receivers--webhook_configs--url_secret"></a>
 ### Nested Schema for `spec.receivers.webhook_configs.url_secret`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined